dhaev/Data-projects/SSIS/Financial Datawarehouse ETL/README.md

 - **Currency Conversion:**
   Calculates and stores transaction amounts in both original and USD values.

+## Deployment & Scheduling

+- The project is deployed to a Microsoft SQL Server (MSSQL) instance.
+- An automated SQL Server Agent job is created to execute and schedule the ETL process, enabling regular and hands-free data warehouse updates.

 ## Technologies Used

 - SQL Server Integration Services (SSIS)